get-crypto/rub/doc/build-unix.md

 make install # optional
 ```

-This will build dash-qt as well, if the dependencies are met.
+This will build rub-qt as well, if the dependencies are met.

 See [dependencies.md](dependencies.md) for a complete overview.